Skip to main content

 • All requests sent to the server require the shop_identifier as a path parameter.

 • After obtaining your API access token, you can call the Get Info endpoint to get the shop_identifier.
-For more information, refer to the Quick Start guide.
+For more information, refer to Making API Calls.

 Configure the server